customerio/amiapp-reactnative/docs/dev-notes/DEVELOPMENT.md

 cd ..
 ```

+Next, follow these steps:

+- Jump into `ios` folder and open [`.xcworkspace`](ios/SampleApp.xcworkspace) file to setup the project
-Next, [follow these steps](https://github.com/customerio/mobile/blob/main/ios_code_signing.md#how-do-i-setup-my-computer-for-code-signing) to download the provisioning profiles and certificates for development to your machine.
+- [Configure iOS Code Signing](https://github.com/customerio/mobile/blob/main/ios_code_signing.md#how-do-i-setup-my-computer-for-code-signing) to download the provisioning profiles and certificates for development to your machine.

 > **Note** : Make sure that the deployment target is set to the minimum [required by the iOS SDK](https://github.com/customerio/customerio-ios#readme).